Student-centric advice and objective recommendations

 Consider whether to read questions first or passages first

 It should be noted, however, that this strategy might not work for everyone.
 Reading the questions before you read the passage might be disorienting and cause you to “zone out.”
-Your best bet is to take SAT reading section practice tests using each strategy to find out which works best for you.
 Whichever leads to a better score and a more confident test experience should be the strategy you follow.

 Also see: Top SAT math tips